indro-robotics/ARK-OS/README.md

-ARK-OS is a collection of software packages that provide common tools for drone systems.
-These software packages are installed as systemd user services and provide useful features such as mavlink routing, video streaming, automatic log upload, firmware updating and more.
+ARK-OS is a collection of software and tools for drones.
+These software packages are installed as [systemd user services](https://www.unixsysadmin.com/systemd-user-services/) and provide essential features such as mavlink routing, video streaming, automatic flight log upload, flight controller firmware updating, network RTK corrections, and more.

 # Getting started
 Run the install script on the device.
 This script will prompt you Y/N to install various software.
 You can skip the interactive prompt by copying the **default.env** file and renaming it **user.env**.
 You can adjust the options in the **user.env**.